ealameda/llama-jockey/README.md

 ##Features include:

-*Lay Wwaypoints to create a path.
+*Lay waypoints to create a path.
   - Pinch to create a waypoint.
 * Voice chat
   - Wear headphones.
 * Avatar
    - Hand tracking using Leap Motion.
 * Multiplayer networking
     - Handled by Photon Unity Networking.
 See below to set this up before running.
 * High Five

 	##Hardware requirements:
 	* Oculus or HTC Vive